Vvaradinov/evmos-erc20/README.md

 to install [Go](https://go.dev/dl/) and install the latest version of [Evmos](https://github.com/evmos/evmos/releases)
 ###  Node Setup
 A convenience script has been prepared called `init.sh` which will initialize a local node and generate user keys.
+In our case these keys are `vlad_validator` who is the default validator at genesis and `nick_validator` who is our guest user.
+Feel free to modify these keys if you want to use different names for the keys.
+Additionally, you should replace the `HOME_DIR` variable in the script with your own local directory where you want your `node` folder to be created.
+In that folder you will find all the necessary files for your local node and genesis state.
-In our case these keys are `vlad_validator` and `nick_validator`.
-Feel free to modify the key names and `HOME_DIR` variable to suit your local environment.
-Once you have successfully started your local node make sure to keep the terminal window open.
+Once you have successfully started your local node you will be able to see blocks being produced.

+**Make sure to keep the terminal window open.**

 ## ERC20 Contract
 ### Contract file
 For the ERC20 contract we will use an already established and trusted implementation from [OpenZeppelin](#https://docs.openzeppelin.com/contracts/4.x/erc20).
-The token contract can be found under the `contracts` folder under the name `VladToken.sol`.
+The token contract can be found under the `contracts` folder named `VladToken.sol`.
 You can install OpenZepelin contracts directly with NPM using `npm install @openzeppelin/contracts`.

-The contract defines a simple ERC20 contract name **Vladcoin** with symbol **VLAD** and initial supply of `100,000,000.00` which will all be delivered to the contract initializer.
+The contract defines a simple ERC20 contract named **Vladcoin** with symbol **VLAD** and initial supply of `100,000,000.00` which will be minted to the contract initiator or in our case `vlad_validator`

 ### Contract Compilation
 The first step is to install the [Solidity compiler (solc)](https://docs.soliditylang.org/en/latest/installing-solidity.html).
-We also need to install a tool called `abigen` for generating the ABI from a solidity smart contract.
+We also need to install a tool called `abigen` for generating the ABI from a Solidity smart contract.
 Assuming you have Go all set up on your computer, simply run the following to install the abigen tool
 ```
 go get -u github.com/ethereum/go-ethereum